FrankHB/pl-docs/en-US/evaluation-order-comments.md

 Still usable without chaining.

-> Without the guarantee that the obvious order of evaluation for function call and member  selection is obeyed, these facilities become traps, source of obscure, hard to track bugs
-, facile opportunities for vulnerabilities.
+> Without the guarantee that the obvious order of evaluation for function call and member  selection is obeyed, these facilities become traps, source of obscure, hard to track bugs, facile opportunities for vulnerabilities.

 Then forbid such use by fixing the interface, if teaching the correct idiom is too cumbersome.